Rabies: United States

-Canine-specific rabies has been eradicated in the United States.
-But rabies is common among wild animals in the United States, and an average of 100 dogs become infected from other wildlife each year.
+Canine-specific rabies has been eradicated in the United States, but rabies is common among wild animals, and an average of 100 dogs become infected from other wildlife each year.

-Due to high public awareness of the virus, efforts at vaccination of domestic animals and curtailment of feral populations, and availability of postexposure prophylaxis, incidence of rabies in humans is very rare in the United States.
-From 1960 to 2018, a total of 125 human rabies cases were reported in the United States; 36 (28%) were attributed to dog bites during international travel.
+High public awareness of the virus, efforts at vaccination of domestic animals and curtailment of feral populations, and availability of postexposure prophylaxis have made rabies very rare in humans in the United States.
+From 1960 to 2018, a total of 125 such cases were reported in the United States; of them, 36 (28%) were attributed to dog bites suffered during international travel.
 Among the 89 infections acquired in the United States, 62 (70%) were attributed to bats.

-The most recent rabies death in the United States was an Illinois man who refused treatment after waking up in the night with a bat on his neck; the man died a month later.
-Occurring in 2021, it was the first case of human rabies in the United States in nearly three years.
+Rabies in a feral cat (part of a colony of 20 cats) was reported from Maryland in 2025.

 Europe

 Either no or very few cases of rabies are reported each year in Europe; cases are contracted both during travel and in Europe.

 In Switzerland the disease was virtually eliminated after scientists placed chicken heads laced with live attenuated vaccine in the Swiss Alps.
-The foxes of Switzerland, proven to be the main source of rabies in the country, ate the chicken heads and immunized themselves.
+Foxes, proven to be the main source of rabies in the country, ate the chicken heads and became immunized.

-Italy, after being declared rabies-free from 1997 to 2008, has witnessed a reemergence of the disease in wild animals in the Triveneto regions (Trentino-Alto Adige/Südtirol, Veneto and Friuli-Venezia Giulia), due to the spreading of an epidemic in the Balkans that also affected Austria.
+Italy, after being declared rabies-free from 1997 to 2008, has witnessed a reemergence of the disease in wild animals in the Triveneto regions (Trentino-Alto Adige/Südtirol, Veneto and Friuli-Venezia Giulia) due to the spreading of an epidemic in the Balkans that also affected Austria.
 An extensive wild animal vaccination campaign eliminated the virus from Italy again, and it regained the rabies-free country status in 2013, the last reported case of rabies being reported in a red fox in early 2011.

 The United Kingdom has been free of rabies since the early 20th century except for a rabies-like virus (EBLV-2) in a few Daubenton's bats.
 There has been one fatal case of EBLV-2 transmission to a human.
 There have been four deaths from rabies, transmitted abroad by dog bites, since 2000.
 The last infection in the UK occurred in 1922, and the last death from indigenous rabies was in 1902.

 Sweden and mainland Norway have been free of rabies since 1886.
 Bat rabies antibodies (but not the virus) have been found in bats.
 On Svalbard, animals can cross the arctic ice from Greenland or Russia.